NakWarsi/Innovative-Book-Resources/README.md

 - if a link exists in multiple format, add a separate link with a note about each format
 - if a resource exists at different places on the Internet
     + use the link with the most authoritative source (meaning author's website is better than editor's website is better than third party website)
-    + if they link to different editions and you judge these editions are different enough to be worth keeping them, add a separate link with a note about each edition (see [Issue #2353](https://github.com/EbookFoundation/free-programming-books/issues/2353) to contribute to the discussion on formatting.)
+    + if they link to different editions and you judge these editions are different enough to be worth keeping them, add a separate link with a note about each edition
 - prefer atomic commits (one commit by addition/deletion/modification) over bigger commits.
 No need to squash your commits before submitting a PR.
 (We will never enforce this rule as it's just a matter of convenience for the maintainers)
 - if the book is older, include the publication date with the title.
 - include the author name or names where appropriate.
 You can shorten author lists with "et al."
-- if the book is not finished, and is still being worked on, add the "in process" notation, as described [below.](#in_process)
+- if the book is not finished, and is still being worked on, add the "in process" notation.